2011 Austrian Open Kitzbühel

 The 2011 Bet-at-home Cup Kitzbühel was a men's tennis tournament played on outdoor clay courts.
 It was the 67th edition of the Austrian Open Kitzbühel, as part of the ATP World Tour 250 series of the 2011 ATP World Tour.
-It took place at the Tennis stadium Kitzbühel in Kitzbuehel Austria, from August 1 through 7, 2011.
+It took place at the Tennis stadium Kitzbühel in Kitzbühel, Austria, from 1 August through 7 August 2011.
 It was demoted to the ATP Challenger in 2010, and made its return to the ATP World Tour in 2011.